It’s 2 p.m., your eyelids feel heavy, and your focus is fading. Over 60% of workers experience this infamous energy slump.

 Green tea – Gentle but effective

-30–50 mg of caffeine + antioxidants that protect your brain.
+30–50 mg of caffeine + brain-protective antioxidants.

 Best time: throughout the day. -